-The Japanese attack on Pearl Harbor led some to fear that the Japanese would soon attack the West Coast.
-There were 127,000 Japanese Americans living in the continental United States when the war began.
-Most lived in California.
+The Japanese attack on Pearl Harbor led some further fear that the Japanese would soon attack the West Coast.
+There were 127,000 Japanese Americans living in the continental United States when the war began, most in California.
 Fear and racism combined to deprive these Japanese Americans of their civil rights.

-Under the authority granted by the President, Lieutenant General John L. DeWitt issued a number of Proclamations instituting curfews and restricting the rights of movement of Japanese Americans (including people with at least one-eight Japanese ancestry), and ultimately forcing them to abandon their homes and move to dozens of internment, relocation and detention centers located in unpopulated areas (usually native American reservations) outside the exclusion zones.
+Under the authority granted by the President, Lieutenant General John L. DeWitt issued a number of Proclamations instituting curfews and restricting the movements of Japanese Americans (which included people with at least one-eight Japanese ancestry).
+Many were ultimately forced to abandon their homes and move to into internment, relocation and detention centers located in unpopulated areas (usually native American reservations) outside the exclusion zones.

 Despite the persecution of their community, a large number of Japanese Americans volunteered to fight in the war.
-The famed 442nd Regimental Combat Team, which fought in Europe, was formed from those Japanese Americans who agreed to serve.
-This unit was the most highly decorated US military unit of its size and duration.
-These Japanese American soldiers participated in the liberation of Jews from the notorious Nazi concentration camp at Dachau, Germany, while many of their own families were still interned in camps in the United States.
+The famed 442nd Regimental Combat Team which fought in Europe, was formed from those Japanese Americans who agreed to serve.
+This unit was the most highly decorated US military unit of its size and service tenure.
+Consider that these Japanese American soldiers helped to liberate Jews from the notorious Nazi concentration camp at Dachau while many of their own families were still interned in camps back home.